Csson/p5-String-Nudge/README.md

 # NAME

-String::Nudge - Nudges all lines in a multi-line string
+String::Nudge - Indents all lines in a multi-line string

+# VERSION

+Version 0.0102, released 2015-01-17.

 # SYNOPSIS